dataleonlabs/hiring-candidate/DATA-SCIENTIST.md

 ### Importants points:
 - Follow deep learning approach for detect total amount TTC on receipt document
-- Write your notebooks on Google Colab in Python
+- Write your notebooks or Google Colab in Python
-- Use CNN, RCNN, Fast-RCNN, or Faster-RCNN deep learning algorithm
+- Use Transforms deep learning algorithm approach
-- Use tensorflow, keras, numpy or pytorch (pytorch recommanded)
+- Use pytorch framework
 - Document your code with markdown, step per step.

 ### Datasets: